DMacMakes/dmacdocs/content/en/torrens/ise102/week4/index.md

 #### Pros:

-* You can understand the loop by reading the first line (if true to its word).
+* You can understand the `for` loop by reading the first line (if true to its word).
 * If the variable is defined in the first line, you don't have have to search the code for it, or check its value.
 * The loop body is a bit simpler
 * It helps you to remember to change the test variable, making infinite loops a bit less likely.